Zayhnie/COVID-19-Deaths-And-Vaccinations/README.md

 and dea.dates = vac.dates;
 ```
 #### Total Vacccinations vs Population For Nigeria
+##### Shows percentage of Population that has recieved at least one COVID-19 Vaccine in Nigeria
+###### Rolling People Vaccinated shows the daily increment in the number of population that has recieved the COVID-19.
 ```mysql
 select dea.continent, dea.location, dea.dates, dea.population, vac.new_vaccinations from covid_deaths as dea
 inner join covid_vaccinations as vac